woozasmoddingteam/Woozas-Potpourri/output/Readme.txt

 -Added Cuter Gorge Eyes (Why haven't we used them earlier?!)
 -Added Ready Room Rave from Samus Orphan Black.
 Special thanks for creating this mod as well as making it compatible with Shine User Config.
 Time do dance!

+v.3.1
+Merged ShoulderPatchesExtra by ZycaR into Potpourri.
+Setup and Information can be found here: https://github.com/ZycaR/ShoulderPatchesExtra